aNnAm2606/PROJECT-II-BAKARA-SAN/README.md

 ## License

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
-Check [LICENSE](LICENSE) for further details.
+Check [LICENSE](LICENSE) for further details..

 {AdditionalLicenses}